lifeBalance/in_action/README.md

 * Removing the [turbolinks gem][15] from our application.
 * Small introduction to [CoffeeScript][16] using a small script for helping when adding fields for uploading files.

+## Chapter 10
+In this part of the book we develop a feature for adding information about the state of a ticket.
+This is done using a select field in the comments.

 [1]: https://www.manning.com/books/rails-4-in-action
 [2]: https://en.wikipedia.org/wiki/Behavior-driven_development